-On April 28, 2016, we announced that our Board of Directors had authorized a plan to repurchase up to \$300.0 million of the Company's stock.
-This latest authorization is in addition to the existing \$300 million authorization announced in April 2014, which brings the total authorization to \$600 million.
+On April 28, 2016, we announced that our Board of Directors had authorized an additional plan to repurchase up to \$300.0 million of the Company's stock ("the April 2016 Repurchase Plan").
 Any purchases under this stock repurchase program may be made, from time-to-time, pursuant to open market purchases (including pursuant to Rule 10b5-1 plans), privately-negotiated transactions, accelerated stock repurchases, block trades or derivative contracts or otherwise in accordance with applicable federal securities laws, including Rule 10b-18 of the Securities Exchange Act of 1934.
+As of March 31, 2017, there were no repurchases under this plan.
+On May 2, 2017, we entered into an accelerated share repurchase ("ASR") to repurchase \$50.0 million of our common stock (the "2017 ASR").
+We paid \$50.0 million on May 3, 2017 and received an initial delivery of approximately 0.3 million shares based on current market prices.
+The final number of shares to be repurchased will be based on our volume-weighted average stock price under the term of the 2017 ASR, less an agreed upon discount.

-Note 10.
+Note 12.
 Accounting for Income Taxes

-Our provision for income taxes was \$12.4 million and \$11.3 million for the three months ended March 31, 2016 and 2015, respectively.
-This represents effective tax rates of 23.4% and 23.8%, respectively.
-Our effective tax rates differ from the statutory federal income tax rate of 35% due to certain foreign earnings, primarily from Costa Rica, which are subject to a lower tax rate, state income tax expense, the tax impact of certain stock-based compensation charges and unrecognized tax benefits.
+Our provision (benefit) for income taxes was \$(7.2) million and \$12.4 million for the three months ended March 31, 2017 and 2016, respectively.
+This represents effective tax rates of (11.4)% and 23.4%, respectively.
+For the three months ended March 31, 2017, our effective tax rate differs from the statutory federal income tax rate of 35% as a result of recognition of excess tax benefits related to stock-based compensation and certain foreign earnings, primarily from the Netherlands and Costa Rica, which are subject to lower tax rates.
+For the three months ended March 31, 2016, our effective tax rate differs from the statutory federal income tax rate of 35% due to certain foreign earnings, primarily from Costa Rica, which are subject to a lower tax rate, state income tax expense, the tax impact of certain stock-based compensation charges and unrecognized tax benefits.